OpenMx/OpenMx/docs/source/TwoModelStylesTwoDataStyles.rst

 	    type="RAM"
 	)

-We will discuss each of the commands separately and repeat the relevant bits of the OpenMx code.
+Each of of the commands are discussed separately beside excerpts of the OpenMx code.
 We use the ``mxModel`` command to specify the model.
 Its first argument is a name.
 All arguments are separated by commas.

 .. code-block:: r

     univSatModel1 <- mxModel("univSat1",

-When using the path specification, it is easiest to have a matching path diagram.
+When using the path specification, it is easiest to work from an existing path diagram.
 Assuming you are familiar with path analysis (*for those who are not, there are several excellent introductions, see refs*), we have a box for the observed/manifest variable *x*, specified with the ``manifestVars`` argument, and one double arrow on the box to represent its variance, specified with the ``mxPath`` command.
 The ``mxPath`` command indicates where the path originates: ``from=`` and where it ends: ``to``.
 If the ``to=`` argument is omitted, the path ends at the same variable where it started.
 The ``arrows`` argument distinguishes one-head arrows (if ``arrows=1``) or two-headed arrows (if ``arrows=2``).
 The ``free`` command is used to specify which elements are free or fixed with a ``TRUE`` or ``FALSE`` option.
 If the ``mxPath`` command creates more than one path, a single ``T`` implies that all paths created here are free.
 If some of the paths are free and others fixed, a list is expected.
 The same applies for ``values`` command which is used to assign starting values or fixed final values, depending on the corresponding 'free' status.
 Optionally, lower and upper bounds can be specified (using ``lbound`` and ``ubound``, again generally for all the paths or specifically for each path).
 Labels can also be assigned using the ``labels`` command which expects as many labels (in quotes) as there are elements.

 .. code-block:: r